hellboyhha/terraform-backend-aws-s3/README.md

 * Run **terraform init** and **terraform apply** to create your AWS S3 bucket and dynomodb table.

 ## Adding a remote backend configuration to Terraform to use the newly created S3 bucket and DynamoDB table.
 * Go to dev/web-server directory and see the **main.tf** file.
-The following block sets terraform to use your created S3 bucket and dynamodb tabled as its state file store.
+The following block sets terraform to use your created S3 bucket and dynamodb tabled as its state file store:
 ````bash
 terraform {
    backend "s3" {